wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 Proposal for short presentation, rough draft

-Show note from Guy Swann 7 Oct 23: "Have you ever stopped to really think about how astronomical the power to control information is?"
+Start with screenshot of note from Guy Swann from 7 Oct 23: "Have you ever stopped to really think about how astronomical the power to control information is?"

 Three categories of power:
 - physical violence